giorgioangel/sam2-cubes/README.md

 For further guidance, check out the [official SAM 2 tutorials](https://github.com/facebookresearch/segment-anything-2/tree/main/notebooks) provided by Meta.

----

-Feel free to customize this further to match your style or add more details as needed.
-This version should be more structured and easier to follow for anyone looking to understand and use your project.

 # SAM 2: Segment Anything in Images and Videos

 **[AI at Meta, FAIR](https://ai.meta.com/research/)**